 - Support and assurance from NHS England regional offices

 - A series of national Cancer Alliance events to share best practice and information across Cancer Alliances.

 Additional funding is also available to qualifying Cancer Alliances through:

 - Pilots supporting the roll-out of national commitments such as the Faster Diagnosis Standard and the Quality of Life Metric

 - Ongoing support for rolling out the largest radiotherapy modernisation programme in 15 years

-- Extending the low dose CT scanning service to help spot lung cancer earlier.
+- Extending targeted screening to help spot lung cancer earlier.

-We are on track to invest at least £200 million in Transformation Funding for the two financial years from 2017/18 to 2018/19 – supporting Alliances to deliver earlier and faster diagnosis and improved quality of life for people with cancer.
+We are investing over £200 million in Transformation Funding for the two financial years from 2017/18 to 2018/19 – supporting Alliances to deliver earlier and faster diagnosis and improved quality of life for people with cancer.

 A significant level of Transformation Funding was released to support work and projects around early diagnosis.
 This is work that will help to ensure that patients receive their cancer diagnosis more quickly and while their cancer is at an early stage.

-Transformation Funding released to support Living With and Beyond Cancer projects is improving quality of life for patients by strengthening Stratified Follow Up pathways, ensuring a whole person, whole pathway, personalised approach to care, as well as implementing the Recovery Package.
+Transformation Funding released to support Living With and Beyond Cancer projects is improving quality of life for patients by strengthening Stratified Follow Up pathways, ensuring a whole person, whole pathway, personalised approach to care, as well as implementing Recovery Package interventions.